What is Workers’ Comp?

 Who is Covered Under Workers’ Comp in South Carolina?

-Volunteers and workers classified as independent contractors are not covered.
-There are some other exceptions, too.
-If you’re not sure whether you’re covered, ask your employer or speak to a lawyer.
+However, volunteers and workers classified as independent contractors may not be covered.
+If you’re not sure whether you’re covered, ask your employer or speak to a workers’ compensation lawyer.

-Injuries that occur at the workplace or in the course of the job are covered, such as sprains and strains, falls, and machinery accidents.
-They are covered regardless of whose fault the accident was.
-Illnesses that have developed as a direct result of the working environment are covered, too, such as asbestosis.
+· Injuries that occur at the workplace or in the course of the job are covered, such as sprains and strains, falls, and machinery accidents.

 Again, there are exceptions.
-Talk with a workers’ comp attorney if you have questions about what is covered.
+Talk with a workers’ comp attorney if you have questions about what is covered in South Carolina.

 Workers covered under workers’ comp may be entitled to the following:

-Workers’ compensation does not include pain and suffering, emotional distress, punitive damages, or similar damages.
+Workers’ compensation does not include pain and suffering, punitive damages, or similar non-economic damages.

 Do I Need to Speak with An Attorney About My Workers’ Comp Case?